Julien Le Blant: Depictions of World War I soldiers

 When World War I broke out and rapidly turned into a stalemate, with trench lines across France, Julien Le Blant wanted to go to the front in order to paint daily life for the soldiers.
 Although there was a combat art program at that time for the French Army and newspaper and magazine illustrators were drawing and painting infantry combat, because of his age, which was then sixty-three, Le Blant was not allowed to go to the front.
 Instead, he decided to draw and paint the soldiers as they arrived and departed from the Gare de l'Est (East Station) in Paris.
 The neighborhood around the station was full of soldiers and Le Blant drew and painted the French and French Colonial army from life, throughout the war.
 He also painted the soldiers at their barracks in Reuilly, Vincenne, where they awaited departure for the front.
-This large body of work shows the French "Polius at rest in a wide range of moods and postures.
+This large body of work shows the French "Poilus at rest in a wide range of moods and postures.
 After the war, in 1919, these works were assembled into a large exhibition at Galerie Georges Petit.
 While the works were admired, it was said that the war-weariness of the public resulted in few sales and Le Blant's large body of work depicting the soldiers of the "Great War" was forgotten.